Health and Travel Alerts Learn More Left arrow

 Dolphins

-However, what makes the island stand out is the chance to swim or snorkel with dolphins, rays, or sea lions.
+However, what makes the island one of the best places to visit in the Bahamas is the chance to swim or snorkel with dolphins, rays, or sea lions.
 Beyond that, there is also a vibrant coral reef to explore.

 The island is reached by a short boat ride, which is part of the fun.
 Good food, and drink, plus plenty of water sports are also always close to hand.